Gil-ADDA/Vivacity-Business-model/README.md

 |--------------------|------------------------|------------------------|-----------------------------|
 ## Sustainability, Ethics, Security, and Community

+in therm of security and community tht is one of the refrence how the vivacity sensors are wroking (Lee, 2021)
 ## Conclusion

 ## References
 Vivacity. (n.d.).
 Join us.
 Retrieved April 26, 2023, from https://vivacitylabs.com/about-us/join-us/
 Crunchbase. (n.d.).
 Vivacity Labs Technology & Product.
 Retrieved April 26, 2023, from https://www.crunchbase.com/organization/vivacity-labs/technology
+Lee, G. (2021).
+How can the Artificial Intelligence of Things create public value?
+Lessons learned from use cases.
+Digital Government: Research and Practice, 4(1), 5, 1-11. https://doi.org/10.1145/3580604

+Mehmet, S. (2020, January 16).
+TfL tests AI technology to plan and operate new cycle routes in London.
+Intelligent Transport.
+Retrieved from https://www.intelligenttransport.com/transport-news/94780/tfl-tests-ai-technology-to-plan-and-operate-new-cycle-routes-in-london/